DavidPagels/retro-pico-switch/README.md

 4. Drag and drop the .uf2 file to the Pico folder from step 2.
 5. Done!

-Once these steps are done, [wire up your N64 controller](https://github.com/pothos/arduino-n64-controller-library/blob/master/README.md#wireing) or [your Gamecube controller](https://simplecontrollers.com/blogs/resources/gamecube-protocol).
+Once these steps are done, [wire up your N64 controller](https://github.com/pothos/arduino-n64-controller-library/blob/master/README.md#wireing) or [your Gamecube controller](https://simplecontrollers.com/blogs/resources/gamecube-protocol) (pins 1 & 4 only required for rumble support).
 The pre-built .uf2 file assumes the data pin is on the Pico's [GP18 pin](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf).
 A 1k pullup resistor should also be wired between 3.3v and your data pin to work properly.

 ## 3D Printed Enclosure/Plug